hsureads/hsureads.github.io/_posts/2016-12-03-who-talks-like-that.md

 summary: While I have focused on conveying to you just how terrible the plot and character development of the <em>Left Behind</em> series are I feel that I have neglected to share the joys of reading Jenkins's writing...
 categories: bridge-to-carpathia
 ---
-While I have focused on conveying to you just how terrible the plot and character development of the **Left Behind** series are I feel that I have neglected to share the joys of reading Jenkins's writing.
-I will remedy that today with rants from yours truly regarding selected passages from the 5th book, **Apollyon**.
+While I have focused on conveying to you just how terrible the plot and character development of the <em>Left Behind</em> series are I feel that I have neglected to share the joys of reading Jenkins's writing.
+I will remedy that today with rants from yours truly regarding selected passages from the 5th book, <em>Apollyon</em>.

 <h4>Terrible Writing Example #1: Conversation between Chloe and Buck</h4>